scicolabs/introduction/Intro.md

 `alces configure node`

 The 'alces configure' command will prompt us for some information.
-Just hit enter and accept all default.
+Just hit enter and accept all defaults.

 Our Flight environment will now go and configure itself, and prompt us when it's finished - it'll take about 60 seconds.
 While you wait, you might be wondering why we need to do this.
 Our Flight environment as it stands right now is a simple single instance.
 Today we'll just be using it as a single compute environment in the cloud.
 However, Flight is considerably more powerful than this.
 We can come back at a later date and configure our Flight environment to be a self-contained HPC cluster if we so wish.
 We might start with a single instance, use it for prototyping and testing, and then when we want access to more compute or memory, or we want to run real-world, large HPC type applications, we can use the same compute environment and "scale" it up to a fully featured HPC cluster with as many nodes, cores, memory as we desire.
 This is a really powerful feature of the cloud - you can start small, and scale up only when you need it.